ProvableHQ/snarkOS/README.md

 ```
 cargo install --locked --path .
 ```

+#### Optional: CUDA Acceleration for Provers

+> **Heads-up:** This CUDA build is optional.
+The current snarkOS puzzle does not leverage CUDA acceleration—it is a leftover from a previous event, although CUDA may become relevant again with ARC-43.

-If you are running a prover and want to experiment with the optional CUDA feature, you can install with:
+For prover operators who want to experiment with GPU support:
 ```
 cargo install --locked --path . --features cuda
 ```
-This CUDA build is not required for most users, and the current snarkOS puzzle does not leverage CUDA acceleration (the puzzle is a leftover from a previous event, though CUDA may become relevant again in the future because of ARC-43).

 Please ensure ports `4130/tcp` and `3030/tcp` are open on your router and OS firewall.
 ### 2.4 Port Configuration